Beauty Tips: New or Old Advice?

 I laughed.

 For anyone who has read my previous blog post series of “Why I Admire My Mother”, you will have noticed an entry that spoke of how my mother is aging wonderfully well.
-Just look at her photo (re-posted here for convenience).
+Just look at her photo (re-posted below for convenience).
 Granted this picture of her was taken in 2006, when she was approaching 50, but even back then, no one would believe that she was the age she was.
 It’s funny how the people she works with can believe that she has teenage grandchildren, but struggle with the concept that she has a daughter who will be 39 in July.

 So what was this so-called new advice to aging gracefully, and why did I laugh?

 For woman in their 20s, the article suggested that you reduce the amount of makeup you wear (move away from those smoky eyes and bold lips), wear sunscreen everyday, and look after your hair.
-For those in their 30s, cleanse and moisturise daily, use a separate conditioner to your shampoo and invest in concealer.
+For those in their 30s, cleanse and moisturize daily, use a separate conditioner to your shampoo and invest in concealer.
 For the 40s, wash your hair frequently, and don’t use the straighteners so much, take the time to reassess your skincare products, and, again, wear less makeup.
 The 50s, worry only about the face, forget the hips.
 Look at the redness and the fading brows.
-And the 60s, moisturise using a product with things such as jojoba, reassess your diet for hydrating foods, continue to exfoliate.
+And the 60s, moisturize using a product with things such as jojoba, reassess your diet for hydrating foods, continue to exfoliate.

 Why do I laugh?
 Well, I have never really worn much makeup.
 In fact, there are only three reasons why I will wear makeup: I’m on stage and don’t want to look like a ghost; I’m going out somewhere special, such as a wedding; or I look like something the cat dragged in when I wake up in the morning.
 Even when I do wear makeup, it’s always as natural looking as possible.
 I hate that caked-on look.
 There is nothing less attractive.